Multifractality in critical neural field dynamics: Results

 \subsection{Multifractality near criticality}

-In order to assess the relationship between multifractality and the critical dynamics of the system, we now examine how the phase transition from the down state to the up state affects the log-cumulants $(c_m)_m$.
-Varying the resource depletion rate characteristic time scale $\tau_D$, which controls the transition between limit cycle and bistable behaviour in the mean field approximation of the model, Figure~\ref{fig:critexp} presents the $c_m$ as a function of the control parameter: $c_1$ measures self-similarity and $c_2$ measures multifractality.
+To assess the relationship between multifractality and the critical dynamics of the system, we now examine how the phase transition from the down state to the up state affects the log-cumulants $(c_m)_m$.
+Varying the resource depletion rate characteristic time scale $\tau_D$, which controls the transition between limit cycle and bistable behavior in the mean field approximation of the model, the Kuramoto order parameter $K$ (Fig.~\ref{fig:critexp}, dashed gray line) characterizes the synchronization phase transition: the region of bistability begins approximately where $K$ starts to drops.

-Relating the $(c_m)_m$ to the Kuramoto synchronization order parameter $K$ shows that, in the low frequency regime, the $(c_m)_m$ take extremal values in a neighborhood of the critical point of the phase transition from order to disorder (dotted vertical line).
-Multifractality ($c_2 < 0$) is present in a neighborhood of the critical point and extends all the way through the bistable region (shaded area), but is absent from the rest of the parameter space ($c_2 = 0$).
+Fig.~\ref{fig:critexp} presents $c_m$ as a function of the control parameter: $c_1$ measures self-similarity and $c_2$ measures multifractality.
+Relating $(c_m)_m$ to the Kuramoto synchronization order parameter $K$ shows that, in the low-frequency fluctuations, $(c_m)_m$ take extreme values near the critical point of the phase transition (dotted vertical line).
+Multifractality ($c_2 < 0$) is present near the critical point and extends all the way through the bistable region (shaded area), but is absent from the rest of the parameter space ($c_2 = 0$). \changepre{The degrees of multifractality and self-similarity, measured by $|c_2|$ and $c_1$, respectively, are highest at the critical point.}

-Similarly for the oscillation envelope, the extremal values of the $c_m$ fall on the critical point.
-However, in contrast to the low frequency case where $c_2=0$ far from the critical point, there is a constant minimal $c_2 < 0$ in the envelope estimates.
+Similarly, for the oscillation envelope, the extremal values of $c_m$ fall on the critical point.
+However, in contrast to the low-frequency case where $c_2=0$ far from the critical point, there is a constant maximal $c_2 < 0$ in the envelope estimates.

-Fractional integration increases $c_1$ by the value of $\gamma$, and $\gamma_{LF} - \gamma_{Env} = 0.5$.
-Yet, the values of $c_1$ measured for the oscillation envelope are closer to the $c_1$ measured for the low frequency component than would be expected from fractional integration.
-Therefore, the oscillation envelope is overall a more regular time series than the low frequency component.
+The fractional integration increases $c_1$ by the value of $\gamma$ and $\gamma_{LF} - \gamma_{Env} = 0.5$.
+However, the values of $c_1$ measured for the oscillation envelope are closer to the $c_1$ measured for the low-frequency component than would be expected from fractional integration.
+Therefore, the oscillation envelope is overall more regular than the low-frequency component.